 Siri is Apple’s artificial intelligence product built within iOS and later macOS.
 Described as a digital assistant, Siri was introduced on a grand scale in the fall of 2011, evolving from a standalone app which Apple had purchased from the original creators in 2010.
 Replacing the iPhone’s previous dictation focused software, Voice Control, Siri let iOS users interact with with their phones in a much more natural way.

-Though limited to the phone upon the original release and lacking any true AI capabilities, Siri is now an integral software piece of the iPhone, iPad, Apple Watch, and Apple TV – allowing users to control most of their telecommunication and entertainment needs strictly through voice commands and AI assisted learning of user behaviour.
+Though limited to the phone upon the original release and lacking any true AI capabilities, Siri is now an integral software piece of the iPhone, iPad, Apple Watch, and Apple TV – allowing consumers to control most of their telecommunication and entertainment needs strictly through voice commands and AI assisted learning of user behaviour.
 At Apple’s most recent World Wide Developer’s Conference, Siri’s latest integration was introduced in the Homepod, an always-on speaker geared towards music lovers, but with Siri’s capabilities baked in.

 Most Recent Deployment: iOS 10, Homepod